 Office of the Executive Director

-Teams in over 178 countries work to raise awareness about Climate Smart Agriculture among young men and women, educating them on the benefits of sustainable practices in increasing agricultural yields and resilience.
+Teams in over 196 countries Teams in over 196 countries work to raise awareness about Climate Smart Agriculture among young men and women, educating them on the benefits of sustainable practices in increasing agricultural yields and resilience.

-In addition, Divine is a Core Member of the Strategy Group on Sustainable Agriculture and Food Systems at the Africa Europe Foundation.
+In addition to this, Divine is a Core Member of the Strategy Group on Sustainable Agriculture and Food Systems at the Africa Europe Foundation.
 In 2021, he moderated one of the World Food Prize Foundation’s Global Youth Institute Roundtables.

-To sum up, Divine is currently supporting the World Food Prize Foundation in the recruitment of High school students or youth aged 13-18 years from across the globe for the Virtual Youth Institute (VYI) in 2025.
-This has led him to become one of the World Food Prize Foundation Global Youth Institute Roundtable Experts.
-At the most recently ended World Food Prize Borlaug dialogue, he served as a panelist and hosted a successful Workshop titled: “Advancing Climate-Smart Agriculture” with 35 students Borlaug Fellows held in Des Moines, Iowa.
+Divine is currently supporting the World Food Prize Foundation in the recruitment of High school students or youth aged 13-18 years from across the globe for the Virtual Youth Institute (VYI).
+This has led him to become one of the expert at World Food Prize Foundation Global Youth Institute Roundtable.
+At the most recently concluded World Food Prize Borlaug Dialogue, he served as a panelist and hosted a successful Workshop titled “Advancing Climate-Smart Agriculture” with 35 Borlaug Fellows in Des Moines, Iowa.

-More so, due to his active participation in rolling out Centers of Excellence across the United States, lately engaged with the GLOBE Program where he supported the 24-hour relay in June 2025.
+More so, due to his active participation in rolling out Centers of Excellence across the United States, he was engaged with the GLOBE Program, where he supported the 24- hour relay in June 2025.

 Furthermore, he is an active member of the International Union for Conservation of Nature (IUCN) Commission on Education and Communication (CEC), Climate Crisis Commission (CCC), Commission on Ecosystem Management (CEM), Commission on Environmental, Economic and Social Policy (CEESP), Member for the Society for the Psychological Study of Social issues (SPSSI) and Society of Petroleum Engineers (SPE).
-He has served as a Judge for the Ohio Academy of Science in supporting the Science Fair 2025 for the City of Columbus and State of Ohio.
-He is also a member of the Society of Petroleum Engineers (SPE).
+He has served as a Judge for the Ohio Academy of Science in supporting the Science Fair 2025 for the City of Columbus and the State of Ohio.
+He is also a member

 Through business incubation and strong networks of support, the Network aims to build an Africa where youth-owned enterprises in animal resources contribute to poverty reduction and food security.